drafuse/maxent-grassland-archaeology/README.md

 # Maxent-grassland-archaeology
 This repository contains supplementary data for the draft manuscript "A Maxent predictive model for hunter-gatherer sites in the southern Pampas, Argentina".

+The Corr_test_ENMTools.csv file contains the results of the Correlation Pearson correlation coefficient used to tests Multicollinearity between predictors (evironmental layers).